hbatalhaStch/react-big-scheduler/README.md

 #### schedulerWidth

 The width of Scheduler.
-If schedulerWidth is a number, Scheduler will use fixed width layout, while if schedulerWidth is a percentage, Scheduler will use responsive layout.
-And in the responsive layout:
+Scheduler uses responsive layout so schedulerWidth should be a percentage, Scheduler in the responsive layout:
 `actual width of Scheduler = (SchedulerData.documentWidth - SchedulerData.config.besidesWidth) * SchedulerData.config.schedulerWidth`
 `SchedulerData.documentWidth` is the window width of browser and will change automatically when resized.

+### responsiveByParentWidth

+When this prop is set, Scheduler will disable resposiveness when window width of browser changes.
+Instead:
+`SchedulerData.documentWidth` will be determined by responsiveByParentWidth and the parent is reponsable for updating it when the parent size changes

 #### schedulerMaxHeight